Dr Chris Green

 Biography

 In 2022 Owens and I were commissioned as part of the Suzanne Lacy retrospective What Kind of City at the Whitworth, Manchester to create Borderlines, a walking performance that was created in collaboration with the queer constituent group.
 Drawing inspiration from Lacy’s work Across and In-between (2018) we invited participants to map out their queer borders of the city (some of these being invisible and some more clearly defined), which we then set out to walk.
-We have had our creative practice and research published in a range of peer reviewed journals including Platform, Performance Research and Studies in Theatre and Performance as well as in a number of artist publications.
+I have published in a range of peer reviewed journals including Art and the Public Sphere, Platform, Performance Research and Studies in Theatre and Performance as well as in a number of artist publications.

-I am currently in the process of planning several postdoctoral research activities, including a co-authored book project drawing on the findings of our doctoral research, an article on queer economics in contemporary art, and a new practice-research project looking at swimming in relation to leisure, joy, and post/anti-work theory that will feed into a wider project on millennial aesthetics.
-I am also working as a co-editor (with Dominic Bilton) on a forthcoming special issue of the peer-reviewed journal Art and The Public Sphere, ‘Queer(ing) art, curation, and collaboration’.
+I am currently in the process of planning several postdoctoral research activities, including a co-authored book project drawing on the findings of our doctoral research, and a new practice research project developing swimming as a methodology for creative practice, situated in the wider field of contemporary artisitc practice and bodies of water.
+I recently co-edited (with Dominic Bilton) a special issue of the peer-reviewed journal Art and The Public Sphere, ‘Queer(ing) art, curation, and collaboration’.

 Before joining the department in 2022 I taught at Leeds Beckett University, The Institute for Study Abroad, The University of Plymouth, and Sheffield Hallam on modules focusing on arts and social change, the body, situated practices, live art and practice-research.